-A Guide to new legislation on Foundation Companies in the Cayman Islands
+A Guide to Foundation Companies in the Cayman Islands

-Insights - 19/10/2017
+Insights - 09/02/2023

-The Cayman Islands Foundation Companies Law, 2017 (Foundation Law) has now come into force.
-This memorandum summarises the main legal requirements and principles applicable to Foundation Companies.
+The Cayman Islands Foundation Companies Act 2017 (the Foundation Act) came into force in 2017.
+This guide summarises the main legal requirements and principles applicable to foundation companies.